 Suz from Little Handmade Party Company has a printable with some great sail shapes!
 She and her son actually used them to turn mini baguette pizzas into boats.
 Be sure you hop over and see how they did it!

 I contacted Suz, and she graciously agreed to let me share her template with you.
 You can get this one and the two others at the bottom of the page.

 Check out these fun sails!
 They have the Cub Scout logo on them.
 Lorraine from Auburn, WA made these.
 Her Cub Scout is now grown, but while he was a scout, Lorraine was her pack's treasurer, and her husband was the Cubmaster.

 Lorraine's pack used these boats as a recruitment tool at a school fair.
 Everyone got to build a boat and race it.
 They took the boat home along with a Cub Scout flyer.
 I love this idea!

 I created a template for those of you who would prefer a triangular sail.
-Click below to download it.
+Enter your email to get the free download.

-After your boys finish cutting out their sails, they can decorate them by drawing on them with crayons or Sharpies or by adding stickers.
+After your Scouts finish cutting out their sails, they can decorate them by drawing on them with crayons or Sharpies or by adding stickers.
 (Pirate stickers would be super fun to use!)